samaea/virtual-assistant-workshop/README.md

          ![FaQ Publish Success](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/faqpublishsuccess.jpg)

-  1. As a final step, we need to update your Virtual Assistant's Dispatch to recognise the new QnAMaker FAQ changes. **In PowerShell**, **navigate to the root VA directory (if you are not there already)** and run the botskills refresh command:
+  1. As a final step, we need to update your Virtual Assistant's Dispatch to recognise the new QnAMaker FAQ changes. **In PowerShell**, **navigate to the still opened Virtual Assistant window** (there must be stated: C:\Users\labuser\source\repos\ReadyUser908\ReadyUser908> to be in the right window!) and run the botskills refresh command. **Copy & paste the command and replace the LABUSERNAME with your credentials again**:

        ```powershell
        cd C:\Users\labuser\source\repos\{LABUSERNAME}-VA\{LABUSERNAME}_VA